MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-web-console-dashboard-config.md

 To save the changes you want to keep, select **Save Changes**.
 If you want to cancel all your changes, select **Undo changes**.

 ## Next steps
-To understand how to create your own custom views and dashboards in Operations Manager, see [Creating and scoping views in Operations Manager](manage-console-scope-views.md).
+- To understand how to create your own custom views and dashboards in Operations Manager, see [Create and scope views in Operations Manager](manage-console-scope-views.md).